cubismod/mbta-mcp/README.md

 - "Show me the schedule for Route 1 bus"
 - "Get real-time vehicle positions for all MBTA vehicles"
 - "What are the current service alerts and delays?"

+**Trip Planning:**
+- "Plan a trip from MIT (42.3601, -71.0942) to Harvard Square (42.3736, -71.1190)"
+- "How do I get from Back Bay to Logan Airport using only accessible routes?"
+- "Find alternative routes from Downtown Crossing to Fenway that avoid the Green Line"
+- "Plan a wheelchair-accessible journey from South Station to Cambridge with minimal walking"
+- "What's the best way to get from Kendall Square to Copley at 8:30 AM tomorrow?"
+- "Show me bus alternatives from Harvard to MIT when the Red Line is down"
+- "Plan a trip allowing up to 1200 meters of walking and 3 transfers maximum"

+**Advanced Features:**
 - "Predict which track the 3:30 PM Providence train will use at South Station"
 - "Show me track prediction accuracy statistics for South Station"
 - "Get historical track assignments for the last 30 days"